Tieta (TV series)

-Tieta is a 1989 Brazilian telenovela, produced and broadcast by TV Globo.
-It originally aired between August 14, 1989, and March 30, 1990, spanning 196 episodes.
+Tieta is a 1989 Brazilian telenovela, produced and broadcast by Rede Globo.
+It originally aired between 14 August 1989, and 30 March 1990, spanning 196 episodes.
 It was TV Globo's 41st primetime telenovela, preceded by O Salvador da Pátria and followed by Rainha da Sucata.

 It was based on Brazilian writer Jorge Amado's 1977 novel of the same name, and was written by Aguinaldo Silva, Ricardo Linhares and Ana Maria Moretzsohn.
 It was directed by Reynaldo Boury, Ricardo Waddington and Luiz Fernando Carvalho, under general direction by Paulo Ubiratan.

 In June 2012 it was released on DVD by Globo Marcas.

 Production

 Helena Gastal and Lessa de Lacerda designed over one thousand costumes for the novel.
 Iris Gomes da Costa researched expressions cited in the work of Jorge Amado, and colloquial terms of the region, so that the characters spoke with the accent and used the vocabulary of northeastern Brazil.